American Chinese cuisine: South Korea

 Woktionary, an American Chinese restaurant opened in Seoul, South Korea, provides authentic American Chinese food, such as chow mein and Mongolian beef.
 Meanwhile, the head chef Kim also added new flavors to some of the dishes.

 At the same time, Panda Express also opened a restaurant in Seoul, South Korea.
 The CEO of the company indicated that many Korean customers were already expecting for this move.

 Japan

 The first Panda Express in Japan was opened in November 2016 in Kawasaki.
 It is dedicated to providing the original taste of American Chinese food in Japan.
 It offers similar menus in Japan compared to Panda Express restaurants in the United States, such as orange chicken, Beijing beef, and fortune cookies.
 Nevertheless, the restaurant also tries to implement localization by offering a limited dish only in Japan: Sweet and Pungent Shrimp.

 United Kingdom

-Chinese food and American Chinese cuisine has become a staple food in British Cuisine as early as the 19th century with the first arrivals of Chinese immigrants to the UK.
-In an 2009 survey, over 80% of participants enjoy Chinese cuisine.
+Chinese food and American Chinese cuisine has become a staple food in British cuisine as early as the 19th century with the first arrivals of Chinese immigrants to the UK.
+In a 2009 survey, over 80% of participants enjoy Chinese cuisine.
 British Chinese cuisine can be distinguished by its partnering with the British classic chips.
 American Chinese characteristics come inspired by the fried dishes like Rangoons and Chop Suey.